creamcropdev/creamcrop/README.md

 ### License

-The creamcrop project is licensed under the GPL-3.0 license.
+The creamcrop project is licensed under the MIT license.

 ### Documentation